If you are faced with being in a foreclosure sale, you need to understand the best way to protect you and your family moving forward.

 Potential to Getting Home Back

-If the home is eligible for redemption, the former owner has one year to complete the redemption.
-The redemption requires paying the new owner for the total balance of the previous mortgage and remunerate the new owner for any repairs and upkeep.
+Once a home qualifies for redemption, the previous owner has a window of one year to initiate the redemption process.
+This involves compensating the new owner for the entire remaining mortgage balance and reimbursing them for any repairs and maintenance expenses they’ve incurred.